-- Holy Cross Department of Public Safety, 3 City View Street, Worcester, MA 01610, 508-793-2222.
-If you wish to file a report on campus, an officer in the Department of Public Safety is available to meet with you to receive your report. - Worcester Police Department, 9-11 Lincoln Square (Exit 17 off I-290, turn left), 508-799-8606. - West Boylston Police Department, 39 Worcester Street, 508-835-3233. - District Attorney's Office, Child Abuse and Sexual Assault Unit, 255 Main Street, Worcester, MA, 508-792-0214.
+- Holy Cross Department of Public Safety, One College Street, Worcester, MA 01610, 508-793-2222.
+If you wish to file a report on campus, an officer in the Department of Public Safety is available to meet with you to receive your report. - Worcester Police Department, 9-11 Lincoln Square (Exit 17 off I-290, turn left), 508-799-8606. - West Boylston Police Department, 39 Worcester Street, 508-835-3233. - District Attorney's Office, Child Abuse and Sexual Assault Unit, 255 Main Street, Worcester, MA, 508-792-0214. - The Worcester County State Police, Detective Unit, 508-832-9124.

-If you would like assistance in filing a report with the local police department, the Department of Public Safety will help.
+If you would like assistance in filing a report with the state or local police department, the Department of Public Safety will help.
 If you wish to file a report with off-campus authorities, you may choose to go directly to the local police department.
 The College will provide transportation for you to go to the police department to file a report with no questions asked unless your health or safety is at risk.
-You also may choose to have officers from the local police department come to campus.
+You also may choose to have officers from the state or local police department come to campus.
 The College can arrange for a discreet and private place to meet for this purpose.
+These resources will provide information with respect to how to obtain a court-issued protective order.
+In the event that an individual obtains a protective order under state or federal law with respect to a College community member, the individual should notify the Director of the Department of Public Safety and provide a copy of the order and, following receipt and review thereof, the Director and Title IX Coordinator will meet with the individual with respect to the enforcement of the protective order.
+In addition, or alternatively, you may seek a College issued no-contact order through the Title IX Coordinator as set forth in Section VII.B.1(b) below.

-C. Governmental Reporting Options.
+F. Governmental Reporting Options.
 Other state and federal agencies may also be available resources if an individual has been subjected to discriminatory conduct that violates state or federal law.
 These include:

-U.S. Department of Education, Office of Civil Rights

-5 Post Office Square, 8th Floor Boston, MA 02109 617-289-0111
+U.S. Department of Education, Office of Civil Rights 5 Post Office Square, 8th Floor Boston, MA 02109 617-289-0111

-U.S. Equal Employment Opportunity Commission

-John F. Kennedy Federal Building 475 Government Center Boston, MA 02203 617-565-3200/800-669-4000
+U.S. Equal Employment Opportunity Commission John F. Kennedy Federal Building 475 Government Center Boston, MA 02203 617-565-3200/800-669-4000